 For a refresher in the three rhetorical aims, see CS Rhetoric.

 There's one question you can ask when evaluating all three rhetorical aims: Is the piece effective?
 In other ways, however, the evaluative questions you ask will depend on the aim of the rhetoric.
 This is obvious if you think about how you approach media: in general, you don’t expect a novel or TV show to explain something or to convince you about something.
 The aim of novels and shows is to express and — through expression — to entertain you, and to make you think and feel.
 In evaluating a novel or TV show, you would usually ask questions such as Are the characters realistic or engaging?
 Is the plot believable?
-Is the piece effective in making people laugh (if it's comedy), in making people feel frightened (if it's horror)?
+Is the piece effective in making people laugh (if it's comedy) or in making people feel intrigued (if it's a mystery)?

 While argument and expository essays often use such things as logic, example, and process analysis, stories and films generally use a narrative which follows one extended example or scenario.
 It's thus more appropriate to evaluate whether an expressive work is effective or insightful rather than logical or conclusive.

-The question Is it believable? is more applicable to argument than to exposition, given that in most cases of exposition — such as a manual, a textbook, or a video in which an expert explains something — the focus tends to be on mechanics or dynamics that are practical or proven.
+The question Is it believable? is more applicable to argument than to exposition, given that in most cases of exposition, the focus tends to be on mechanics or dynamics that are practical or proven.
 If the mechanics or dynamics are in question, then the piece will discuss the possible options — the different arguments — and then usually get back to explaining what's practical or proven.

 16 Evaluative Categories

-The following categories can be used in rhetorical analysis, evaluation, and research.
-Since these categories overlap, I have often put in parentheses the number of a related category.
+The following categories were used in rhetorical analysis and can also be used in evaluation and research.
+Since these categories overlap, I’ve put in parentheses the numbers of related categories.

 1. Space or Setting.
 Does the piece describe a place accurately or inaccurately?
 Does it assume that an argument that makes sense in one location will necessarily make sense in another?
 This question holds true for regions of culture, language, politics, etc.

 2. Time or Chronology.
 Does the piece manipulate or confuse a given sequence of events?
 Does it provide an accurate historical chronology?
 Could you set up a historical framework that would provide a larger historical perspective?
 Often pieces use cause and effect (9) to set up a pattern in history that explains how we got from the past to the present.
-What other pattern could there be?
+What other pattern could have been used?
 Are the patterns in the piece appropriate, or are they suspiciously convenient?